 Kelly Kobza is the Founding Director of Greater Good Haiti and lives in Anse A Galets on the island of La Gonave in Haiti.
-She has sixteen years experience teaching at both elementary and middle school in her hometown, Palo Alto, CA. In addition, five years teaching English as a Second Language in Spain.
-Kelly is an environmental and social justice activist who has worked with organizations such as Bay Area Action (now Acterra), Beyond War and Amnesty International.
-She earned a Bachelors degree from California Institute of Integral Studies and completed credential course work in education at Notre Dame de Namur University.
+She has sixteen years experience teaching at both elementary and middle school in her hometown, Palo Alto, California.
+In addition, she has five years of experience teaching English as a Second Language in Spain.
+Kelly is an environmental and social justice activist who has worked with organizations such as Bay Area Action (now Acterra), Beyond War, and Amnesty International.
+She earned a Bachelor’s degree from California Institute of Integral Studies and completed credential course work in education at Notre Dame de Namur University.

 Board of Advisors

 Friederike Buelow was born and raised in Germany and moved to the Bay Area with her family in 1987.
 A former language major (University of Tuebingen, Germany), she received her BS in Human Services from Notre Dame De Namur University.
 For six years she worked as a weekly volunteer at the San Mateo Crisis and Suicide Prevention Hotline, and for eight years with the Ecumenical Hunger Program of East Palo Alto, where she was also a board member.
 Currently, she is a board member at GGH, as well as at GLGBS (German Ladies’General Benevolent Society), a nearly 150-year-old SF nonprofit supporting women and children of German descent in need.
 Over the last year she has become increasingly involved in refugee rescue and resettlement efforts.
 She has been a Palo Alto resident for 27 Years.